 - Get an instant online solar quote or buy a solar power system for your home

-Subsidies are also available for stand alone power systems under the Solar Credits program.
+Subsidies are also available for installing stand alone power systems under the Solar Credits program.

 - more information on Solar Credits for off-grid systems